 - Add the bay leaves, cinnamon stick, whole cloves, smashed cardamon pods ( including shell) , nigella, mustard seeds and fenugreek seeds and sauté until they begin to crackle.

-- Add the yogurt, chili powder, cumin, coriander, turmeric, optional asafeotida powder, and fry 3 minutes.
+- Add the yogurt, chili powder, cumin, coriander, ground turmeric, optional asafoetida powder, and fry 3 minutes.

 - Add the tomato and its juices and the lemon juice.
 Cook 2 minutes.
 Add water, salt and stir.

-- Check for doneness.
-You want the potatoes to get tender, being careful not to overcook the butternut… so continue simmering covered, until potatoes are fork tender, adding a splash more water to loosen up the flavorful sauce.
+- Add the potatoes and the winter squash, give a stir, cover tightly and simmer gently 15-20 minutes until tender.
+Check for doneness.
+You want the potatoes to get tender, being careful not to overcook the butternut… so continue simmering covered, until potatoes are fork-tender, adding a splash more water to loosen up the flavorful sauce.

-- Give a final stir, turn over onto a serving dish, scraping out all the goodies out of the pan, piling it over the squash and potatoes.
-Remove the bay leaves if you like, or use them as garnish.
+- Give a final stir, turn over onto a serving dish, scraping out all the goodies out of the bottom of the pan, piling it over the squash and potatoes.
+Remove the bay leaves if you like, or use them as a garnish.

 - Serve with Fluffy Basmati Rice.